October Health – 2025 Report

 Impact on the people of Kenya

-Effects of High Self-Esteem Stress on Health and Personal Life
+Effects of High Self-Esteem Stress on Health and Personal Lives

-- Increased Risk of Illness: Prolonged stress can weaken the immune system, making individuals more susceptible to illnesses.
+- A prolonged stress response may weaken the immune system, increasing susceptibility to illnesses.

 Impact on the Kenya Economy